LSanten/leonsanten.info.public/_mms-md/ALL.md

 - [[MMSTuningIntoSeparation]] - Notice how we justify killing
 - [[MMSWasteA]] - Quotes and insights around E-Waste
 - [[MMSWhiteSupremacy-A]] - A list of characteristics typical for white supremacist environments
+- [[MMSWorkLifeBeforeAgriculturalRevolution]] - Life before the Agricultural Revolution
 - [[NATEL-ENERGY-FISH-SAFE-STUDIES]] - My environmental science work with Natel Energy
-- [[NATEL-ENERGY-MEDIA]] - The of a fish safety scientist at natel energy
+- [[NATEL-ENERGY-MEDIA]] - The life of a fish safety scientist at natel energy
 - [[NATURE-PARADIGMS]] - Paradigms that show up in nature
 - [[NEED-A]] - No Title
 - [[New-fun-thing]] - Hello bello